 - Family history of genetic defects or diseases

 - Use of medicines that may affect fetal development

 Before undergoing Amniocentesis, the following preparation is needed:

 - Discuss with the doctor about all the risks, complications, and benefits associated with Amniocentesis

-- Before undergoing this procedure, the patient should inform past and present medical and medications history to the doctor.
+- Before undergoing this procedure, the patient should inform past and present medical and medication history to the doctor

 - The patient may be asked to sign a consent form before undergoing this procedure